 Quickstart

-Creating a base model
+Choose a model

-To create a new deployment, run:
+To create a new deployment of a model provided by Fireworks, run:

-firectl create deployment <MODEL_ID> --wait
+firectl create deployment accounts/fireworks/models/<MODEL_ID> --wait

 This command will complete when the deployment is READY.
 To let it run asynchronously, remove the --wait flag.